xtinekao/CS498_MP1/README.md

 #### Task

 In this programming assignment, you will design and implement a single-page website with specified functionality and formatting using only HTML, SCSS, and Javascript.
 The content of the website is up to you.
 For example, the subject can be a company/organization, a product, or a personal/portfolio page.
-This assignment will give you first-hand experience with HTML5 (e.g. header, canvas, video), CSS3/SASS (e.g. use of webfonts, animations, layout), and Javascript(ES6).
+This assignment will give you first-hand experience with HTML5 (e.g. header, canvas, video), CSS3/SASS (e.g. use of webfonts, animations, layout), and Javascript(ES5 or ES6).

 #### Requirements